To submit an Obituary, please see the bottom of this page…

 - While we appreciate humor, this likely isn’t the place for it.
 Please think long and hard about putting the wrong humor in an Obituary.
 If unsure, consult a funeral director/pastor/faith leader before submitting an obituary.
 Generally, we’ll refuse obituaries that are in poor taste.

 - If a family member wishes to submit an obituary, we recommend working with the person handling the arrangements.
 We work with Funeral Homes and churches all the time.
 This can take a large burden off your back.
-If you are set on submitting yourself, please complete the form completely or call us, and we can help.
+If you are set on submitting it yourself, please complete the form completely or call us, and we can help.

 - There is a section on the form that deals with proofreading and editing.
 We are happy to proofread your submission (for grammar and basic spelling).
 However, if you choose this option, you must approve any changes we make before it can be published.
 You want to do this as soon as possible so we don’t hold your obituary up unnecessarily.